 With only nine tables, be sure to book ahead if you’re planning to get the authentic fado experience, and taste some home-cooked Portuguese traditional dishes.

-For a fixed price, you get appetisers, a very generous main course of cataplana (fish stew) or carne de porco à alentejana (pork with clams), a dessert, coffee or tea, and drinks (wine, water or soft drinks).
-Dinner is served by the owners, Ana Marina who cooks and serves, and Duarte Santos that chooses the wines.
+For a fixed price, you get appetizers, a very generous main course of cataplana (fish stew) or carne de porco à alentejana (pork with clams), a dessert, coffee or tea, and drinks (wine, water or soft drinks).
+Dinner is served by the owners, Ana Marina who cooks and serves, and Duarte Santos responsible for choosing the wines.

-Once everybody has finished, Ana Marina sheds her apron and Duarte Santos brings out his Portuguese guitar, and the fado performance begins.
-In between songs, they even tell you a bit about the history of fado, and which styles are being played.
+When the meal is finished, Ana Marina sheds her apron and Duarte Santos brings out his Portuguese guitar, and the fado performance begins.
+In between songs, you’ll learn a bit about the history of fado, and which styles are being played.

-Dinner starts around 8pm, fado kicks off at about 10pm, and goes on until 1am.
+Dinner starts around 8pm, fado kicks off at 10pm, and goes on until 1am.

 Páteo de Alfama

-Halfway between the Sé and Lisbon’s castle, this restaurant is located in a palace that survived the earthquake of 1755.
+Located halfway between the Sé and São Jorge Castle, this restaurant is set in a palace that survived the earthquake of 1755.
 You can enjoy lunch and drinks in the páteo (courtyard) during summer.
 The remains of the oldest city wall, known as “Cerca Velha”, dating from the fifth century, can be seen in the courtyard and inside the building.

-At dinner, you get a show of fado and folk songs.
-Headed by fado singers Cidália Moreira and Maria Mendes, the show tells the history of fado from its origin as a nineteenth century tavern song to its success today.
+Dinner includes a show of fado and folk songs.
+Headed by fadistas Maria Mendes and Luísa Rocha, it tells the history of fado from its origin as a nineteenth-century tavern song to its success today.
 A crew of about 20 singers and dancers present several traditional nicely staged folk songs.